qdeconinck/sigcomm20_mptp_tutorial/tutorial.md

 | Lowest RTT  | 0.246  | 0.533 | 4.912 |
 | Round Robin | 0.245  | 0.582 | 4.898 |

-Based on the network traces, could you explain why
+Based on the network traces, could you explain:
-- There is very little difference between schedulers with the 256 KB GET?
+- Why there is very little difference between schedulers with the 256 KB GET?
 - The difference with larger files?

 > The difference with larger files depends on when the last data on the slow path is sent.